boomerang-io/carbon-addons-boomerang-react/README.md

 ## Styles

 You need to use Sass, as we are built on top of Carbon and import the entry style sheet for the components.
 We recommend using `sass` or `sass-embedded` to compile styles.
 Configure as required for the bundler you are using.
-Tools like Vite and Create React App work without additional configuration.
+Tools like Vite and Create React App work without additional configuration needed.

 ```scss
 // app.scss